4 years ago by baggachipz

 Also consider that the mirrors on James Webb space telescope need to account for both deformation from gravity when they are manufactured but also that they are manufactured at room temperature and will be operated at cryo temperatures.
 But JWST is also special since they have actuators to put stress on the mirror segments to be able to reshape them slightly on-orbit to focus.

-4 hours ago by CWuestefeld
+4 years ago by CWuestefeld

 My same grandpa that worked on the Hubble mirror also worked on anti-ICBM lasers back in the 70s.
 Apparently these devices had a tendency to melt their own mirrors, and that led to the development on self-deforming mirrors to deflect heat from hotspots.